AbderraoufKhodja/geoflutterfire3/README.md

 At least one of these parameters must be provided.
 If none is provided, an assertion error will be thrown.
 The `mediumRMC` parameter has a default value.

-The method also accepts a boolean parameter `logMemoryUse`, which defaults to false.
-If set to true, the method will compute and print in the console the approximate memory usage of the returned data.
+The method also accepts a boolean parameter `consoleLogMemoryUse`, which defaults to false.
+If set to true, the method will compute and print in the console (debug mode) the approximate memory usage of the returned data.

 The returned map is structured as follows: